mattpontifex/loadunicornhybridblack/README.md

 folder.

-Once you restart EEGLAB, under File -> Import Data -> Using EEGLAB functions and plugins, you should now see "From Neuroscan Curry files" listed as an option.
+Once you restart EEGLAB, under File -> Import Data -> Using EEGLAB functions and plugins, you should now see "From Unicorn Hybrid Black files" listed as an option.